IBM/aspera-cli/docs/README.erb.md

 `ascp` is the low level Aspera command line for **transfers**.
 It is in fact the implementation of the FASP protocol.
-So, ANY Aspera transfer leads to one ascp process running on client side and another on server side.
+So, ANY Aspera transfer leads to one `ascp` process running on client side and another on server side.
-`ascp` can be used as a command line, but it is very low level, and practically it can be used on command line only if there is no Aspera web ap (AoC, Faspex, etc..) and ONLY to do a transfer (send/receive), not for any operation on Aspera apps (e.g. listing remote files).
+`ascp` can be used as a command line, but it is very low level, and practically it can be used on command line only if there is no Aspera web app (AoC, Faspex, etc...) and ONLY to do a transfer (send/receive), not for any operation on Aspera apps (e.g. listing remote files).
 `ascp` does not provide a configuration file to store credentials or options, it does not resume automatically on transfer error.

 In fact, <%=tool%> can do everything that `ascp` does, and much more, and in an easier way.